tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/访问控制与权限管理/授权子账号访问 COS_intl.md

-Among companies or teams in a company, different access permissions to Tencent Cloud COS resources should be configured for different teams or personnel.
-You can use Cloud Access Management (CAM) to set permissions to perform different operations on buckets/objects to various teams or personnel.
+Different companies and different teams in the same company require various access permissions to Tencent Cloud COS resources  for certain teams or personnel.
+Cloud Access Management (CAM) allows you to set buckets or objects operation permissions for various teams or personnel.
-This generally takes three steps: creating a sub-account, granting permissions to the sub-account, accessing resources using the sub-account.
+There are three steps: creating a sub-account, granting permissions to the sub-account, accessing resources using the sub-account.

-First, we need to understand a few key concepts.
+Here are a few important concepts.
 ## Glossary
 For CAM-related terms and configurations, see [CAM Overview](/doc/product/598/10583).
 ### Root Account